 $ codex --config 'shell_environment_policy.include_only=["PATH","HOME"]' --help Codex CLI If no subcommand is specified, options will be forwarded to the interactive CLI. ##### snipped #####

-- Re-run the baseline command without --config to confirm the saved configuration was not changed.
+- Re-run the baseline command without --config.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.